bjoernf73/DryDeploy/README.md

 Accept wildcard characters: False
 ```

-### -GlobalConfigPath
+### -EnvConfigPath
-Path to the Directory where the GlobalConfiguration is.
+Path to the Directory where the EnvConfiguration is.
 Use to
 set the configuration combination (ConfigCombo)